brochure describes the flood

 The Pine River catchment drains in a generally easterly direction from the relatively steep D’Aguilar Ranges towards the flat coastal plains of Bramble Bay between Sandgate and Redcliffe.
 The North Pine River and South Pine River join some 7 km upstream from the mouth,where the combined system forms an extensive coastal estuary.
 The North Pine Dam located in the middle of the catchment was completed in 1976.
 The Dam is operated by Seqwater.

 The Caboolture River is situated about 40 km north of Brisbane and has a total catchment area of 370 square kilometres.
 It rises in the D’Aguilar Ranges and flows in an easterly direction towards the coast, passing through Caboolture and entering Deception Bay (the northern part of Moreton Bay) near the township of Beachmere.
 Its major tributaries include Wararba, Sheep Station, King John and Lagoon Creeks.

-The Bureau's Flood Warning Centre issues Flood Warnings and River Height Bulletins for the Pine and Caboolture River catchments during flood events.
+The Bureau of Meteorology's Flood Warning Centre issues River Height Bulletins for the Pine and Caboolture River catchments during flood events.

 The Moreton Bay Regional Council is able to provide further information on flooding in your area of the Pine and Caboolture River catchments.

 Flood ALERT System